Parsing expression grammar: Compared to regular expressions

-is effectively saying "from state A transition to state B if the next character is x, but to state C if the next character is y" — but this works because nondeterminism can be eliminated within the realm of regular languages.
+is effectively saying "from state A transition to state B or C if the next character is x, or to state D if the next character is y".
 It would not make use of the parsing expression variants of the repetition operations.

+For accepting states of the NFA, the definition of the nonterminal should be surrounded by ?.
+Concerning the entry states of the NFA, they should all be listed, separated by /, in the definition of the starting non-terminal.

+Note that while it's possible to transform a regular expression into a deterministic finite automaton (DFA for short) instead of an NFA, this should be avoided because the DFA equivalent of a regular expression can be exponentially larger.
+In fact, there is a sequence of regular expressions for which all of the DFA equivalents are exponentially larger.

 Compared to context-free grammars

 PEGs can comfortably be given in terms of characters, whereas context-free grammars (CFGs) are usually given in terms of tokens, thus requiring an extra step of tokenisation in front of parsing proper.
 An advantage of not having a separate tokeniser is that different parts of the language (for example embedded mini-languages) can easily have different tokenisation rules.

 In the strict formal sense, PEGs are likely incomparable to CFGs, but practically there are many things that PEGs can do which pure CFGs cannot, whereas it is difficult to come up with examples of the contrary.
 In particular PEGs can be crafted to natively resolve ambiguities, such as the "dangling else" problem in C, C++, and Java, whereas CFG-based parsing often needs a rule outside of the grammar to resolve them.
 Moreover any PEG can be parsed in linear time by using a packrat parser, as described above, whereas parsing according to a general CFG is asymptotically equivalent to boolean matrix multiplication (thus likely between quadratic and cubic time).